-Origin and Evolution of the Hot ISM in Early-Type Galaxies
+4 Origin and Evolution of the Hot ISM in Early-Type Galaxies

-We examine here the origin of the hot gas in ETGs, its heating sources, its dynamical status, and its link with the galactic properties.
+We examine here the origin of the hot gas in ETGs, its heating sources, its dynamical status, its link with the galactic properties.
 In fact, the hot ISM has a tight relation with the host galaxy, being deeply influenced by its gravitational field, by various forms of mass exchange with it (as provided by stellar evolution, gas infall from the circumgalactic medium, and mass deposition via cooling), and by energy injections provided by SN explosions and accretion onto the central massive black hole.
-The following sections deal in turn with these topics and end with a global picture accounting for the observed $L{X,GAS}$ and T_X properties presented in section "Observational Properties of the Hot ISM in Early-Type Galaxies".
-We remind that in the following $L{X,GAS}$ is the galactic X-ray emission due to the hot gas only and T_X is the average temperature of the X-ray-emitting gas.
+The following Sections deal in turn with these topics, and end with a global picture accounting for the observed $L{X,GAS}$ and T_X properties presented in Section 3.
+We remind that in the following $L{X,GAS}$ is the galactic X-ray emission due to the hot gas only, and T_X is the average temperature of the X-ray emitting gas.